 AVOID TOO MUCH LIGHT AT NIGHT

 Exposure to blue light, such as from cell phones or computer screens, can disrupt the sleep cycle.
-The body responds to this light as if it were daylight and adjusts hormones in response.
+The body responds to this light as if it were daylight and adjusts hormones in response, leaving your body out of sync and imbalanced.

 A study in Chronobiology International notes that exposure to any bright artificial lighting at night may confuse the body, causing it to suppress the hormone melatonin, which can negatively affect many functions.

-Avoiding artificial lights may help regulate hormones and restore a natural circadian rhythm.
+Avoiding artificial lights may help regulate hormones naturally and restore a natural circadian rhythm.

 FOOD AND DRINKS

-Drink green tea.
+Drinking green tea is another all natural hormone balancing method.
 Green tea is one of the healthiest beverages around and has been linked to increased insulin sensitivity and lower insulin levels for people who are overweight, obese or have diabetes.

 ADD VITAMINS AND MINERALS